Efficient Semidefinite Programming with approximate ADMM: Krylov-Subspace Methods for ADMM

-LOBPCG \citep{Knyazev2001} is a block Krylov method that, after the first iteration, uses the trial subspace $\text{span}(X^k, AX^k, \Delta X^k)$, where $\Delta X^k \eqdef X^k - X^{k - 1}$, and sets $X^{k + 1}$ to Ritz vectors corresponding to the $m$ largest eigenvalues.
+LOBPCG \cite{Knyazev2001} is a block Krylov method that, after the first iteration, uses the trial subspace $\text{span}(X^k, AX^k, \Delta X^k)$, where $\Delta X^k \eqdef X^k - X^{k - 1}$, and sets $X^{k + 1}$ to Ritz vectors corresponding to the $m$ largest eigenvalues.
 Thus, the size of the trial subspace is fixed to $3m$.
-As a result, LOBPCG keeps its computational costs bounded and is particularly suitable for obtaining Ritz pairs of modest accuracy, as it not guaranteed to exhibit the super-linear convergence of Block Lanczos \citep{Bai2000} which might only be observed after a large number of iterations.
+As a result, LOBPCG keeps its computational costs bounded and is particularly suitable for obtaining Ritz pairs of modest accuracy, as it not guaranteed to exhibit the super-linear convergence of Block Lanczos \cite{Bai2000} which might only be observed after a large number of iterations.
 Algorithm \ref{admm:alg:lobpcg} presents LOBPCG for computing the positive eigenpairs of a symmetric matrix\footnote{Note that Algorithm \ref{admm:alg:lobpcg} performs Rayleigh-Ritz on the subspace spanned by $[X^k \; AX^k - X^k \Lambda^k\; \Delta X^k]$.
 Since $\Lambda^k$ is diagonal, this is mathematically the same as using $[X^k \; AX^k \; \Delta X^k]$ but using $AX^k - X^k \Lambda^k$ improves the conditioning of the Algorithm.}.
-Note that the original LOBPCG Algorithm \citep[Algorithm 5.1]{Knyazev2001} is more general in the sense that it allows for the solution of generalized eigenproblems and supports preconditioning.
+Note that the original LOBPCG Algorithm \cite[Algorithm 5.1]{Knyazev2001} is more general in the sense that it allows for the solution of generalized eigenproblems and supports preconditioning.
 We do not discuss these features of LOBPCG as they are not directly relevant to Algorithm \ref{admm:alg:admm_approximate}.
-On the other hand \citep{Knyazev2001} assumes that the number of desired eigenpairs is known a priori.
-However, this is not the case for $\Pi_{\mathbb{S}_+}$, where the computation all \emph{positive} eigenpairs is required.
+On the other hand \cite{Knyazev2001} assumes that the number of desired eigenpairs is known a priori.
+However, this is not the case for $\Pi_{\mathbb{S}_+}$, where the computation of all \emph{positive} eigenpairs is required.

 In order to allow the computation of all the positive eigenpairs, $X^{k}$ is expanded when more than $m$ positive eigenpairs are detected in the Rayleigh-Ritz Procedure in Line 6 of Algorithm \ref{admm:alg:lobpcg}.
-Note that the Rayleigh-Ritz Procedure produces $3m$ approximate eigenpairs (or $2m$ in the first iteration of LOBPCG) and the number of positive Ritz values are always no more than the positive eigenvalues of $A$ \citep[10.1.1]{Parlett1998}, thus the subspace $X^k$ must be expanded when more than $m$ Ritz values are found.
+Note that the Rayleigh-Ritz Procedure produces $3m$ Ritz pairs, of which usually $n$ are approximate eigenpairs, (or $2m$ in the first iteration of LOBPCG) and the number of positive Ritz values is always no more than the positive eigenvalues of $A$ \cite[10.1.1]{Parlett1998}, thus the subspace $X^k$ must be expanded when more than $m$ positive Ritz values are found.